 Verdict – Luno or Coinbase?

 Since these companies are very similar, subscribing to the service of any of them is mostly depended on your countries of Residence.
 If you have access to the complete service of both of them, then you can consider their transaction fees.
-Luno has an overall lower transaction fee, however, Coinbase has more reputation, more cryptocurrency wallets and more payment methods.
-Visit Coinbase and Remitano to see for yourself.
+Luno has an overall lower transaction fee, however, Coinbase has more reputation, and extra cryptocurrency wallets (Litecoin) and more payment methods.